 - 1. Click the Statistics Tab, and press Start Record to start recording the frequency of key presses for keys used. - 2.
 You can then go to the application you wish to use the profile for, and use the application as normal so that a standard set of keys used may be recorded. - 3.
 Return to the Flexikey® application and press Stop Record to stop recording. - 4.
 At the end of the recording process colors will represent the frequency of key presses, with red as the most frequent through to lighter blue the less frequent (the color bar at the bottom of the screen displays the color code against the number of key presses). - 5.
-Under Quick Disable click the color which corresponds to the keys you wish to disable. - All disabled keys will then change to gray and will be disabled under this profile.
+Under Quick Disable click the color which corresponds to the keys you wish to disable. - 6.
+All disabled keys will then change to gray and will be disabled under this profile.

-Figure B - 31 - Statistics
+Figure B - 33 - Statistics

-Appendix C: NVIDIA Video Driver Controls
+Appendix C: Video Driver Controls

-The basic settings for configuring the LCD are outlined in "Video Features" on page 1 - 38.
+The basic settings for configuring the LCD are outlined in "Video Features" on page 1 - 40.
+The basic video features for this computer can be configured using the Intel(R) HD Graphics Control Panel, Windows Display Settings or NVIDA control panel.